How to provide clarity by giving teachers and parents a handout that gets everyone on the same page.

 Keep it simple.

 With so much paperwork to sign and send home at IEP meetings, it makes sense to adopt a “less is more” attitude when it comes to handouts.
-You can always direct people to specific organizations and materials later if you want.
+You can always send home parent newsletters to direct people to specific organizations and materials later.
 Printing on both sides of the page is a great way to go here.

 Here’s a guide you can download for free and use.